 , which could impact the way that automakers price their cars.
 Subscription-based pricing, or paying a certain amount for a service over a set period of time, in the auto industry has largely been used for

 Currently, automakers’ websites allow buyers to purchase different trims and models of a car to change the performance or add more safety features.
 But you might not know if you want an autonomous driving mode for sure.
 VW wants to give you the option to only pay if you want to keep it on—like a rental service.

 VW plans to charge around 7 euros, or around $8 per hour for Level 4 autonomous driving.
 Zellmer says this business model is the most cost-effective for equipment that is expensive to install, which not every driver will use.
 The autonomous driving mode can be switched on or off using a simple, wireless software update.

 VW can save money in production costs by using this subscription-fee model for their car features.
 Instead of tailoring each car to the specs that the consumer wants, VWs plan to have everything built-in.
 You can get a feature turned off if you don’t want it.

 This service can also potentially increase adoption of autonomous vehicles.
 Maybe you don’t think you want an autonomous driving mode, but you love it after trying it.
-This might also affect the used-car market, since switching on a function can increase a car’s value.
+This might also affect the

 Other potential impacts of subscription-based pricing